emmaclarem/ok-bloomer/README.md

 2. Implementing event listeners
 3. Using JavaScript to add an 'active' class to various components on click
 4. Using JavaScript to filter items on user interaction
+5. Using a forEach loop to add event listeners to several elements with minimal code
+6. Creating an accordion menu with JavaScript to toggle each item open and closed
+7. Using the aria-controls element for accessibility

+## Continued Development / Still To Do
+- [ ] Add the aria-expanded attribute on the accordion items and mobile nav for increased accessibility
+- [ ] Add an 'About' page
+- [ ] Do futher research into the content to improve the site copy and make it more personal and engaging
+- [ ] Add an 'active' class to the current page to aid with visual navigation
+- [ ] Fix primary buttons on the homepage (currently doing some weird things when tabbing through)